asejfia/cascade.github.io/index.md

 The evaluation data for CasCADe and casulaty changes can be found [here](https://github.com/anonymouscascade/cascade.github.io/raw/gh-pages/EvaluationData.zip).
 The uncompressed file contains a detailed readme file that explains every part.

+### Contact information

+For any questions regarding CasCADe or casualty changes, send an email to sejfia <at> usc <dot> edu